rosenduati/mern-social-media/README.md

-Don't forget to star the repo.
 Demo website : https://mern-social-media-sdp.herokuapp.com/
 # mern-social-media-complete-project
 A MERN stack based project on social media application.
-It is completely working project.
-Its' completely responsive application.
+It is completely responsive application.
 MongoDB Express React Redux NodeJs are user in this project.

 # Featurs included in this project: